charlsmaina/C/README.md

-This repo contains collection of exercises from the classic KNR C textbook
+This repo contains a collection of exercises and concepts from the classic KNR C textbook